Measurement Schemes for Quantum Linear Equation Solvers: Amplitude Estimation for Corrections Vectors

 The final state before measurement is then:

 where the whole state in the system qubits has been omitted for brevity.
 This lets us estimate the amplitude in $\ket{\psi_\pm}$, depending on the value of the ancilla qubit.

-Application of the shift $b_i$ to the amplitude will affect the average query complexity $\langle Q_\Pi \rangle $, due to the dependence of $\langle Q_\Pi \rangle$ on $a$; in our resource estimation we choose the constants in Eqn.~\ref{eq:query_complexity} from $a = 0.5$, which represents a higher estimate of the query complexity.
-However, as each circuit now returns an estimator for either $a + b_i$ or $a - b_i$, the accuracy of each will be halved.
-This requires us to double the required accuracy when estimating the amount of resources required.
+Application of the shift $b_i$ to the amplitude will affect the average query complexity $\langle Q_\Pi \rangle $, due to the dependence of $\langle Q_\Pi \rangle$ on $a$; in our resource estimation we choose the constants in Eqn.~\ref{eq:query_complexity} from $a = 0.5$, which results in a higher query complexity.
+However, as each circuit now returns an estimator for either $a + b_i$ or $a - b_i$, and has a separate \textsc{ChebAE} instance, the required accuracy of each can be halved.
 To complete a resource estimation of amplitude estimation that also required us to estimate the sign, we must add the resources required to implement a controlled $\mathcal{G}$ operator, and a $cR_y$ operator.
-As we are using QSP and QSVT algorithms here, to create a control $\mathcal{G}$ operator, we only need to use controlled-rotation gates to implement the phase factors of the algorithm, as without the phase shift applied by these gates the operators in the rest of the circuit cancel out, this can be seen from Ref.~\cite[Fig. 1]{Gilyen2018a}.
+As we are using QSP and QSVT algorithms here, to create a control $\mathcal{G}$ operator, we only need to use controlled-rotation gates to implement the phase factors of the algorithm, as without the phase shift applied by these gates the operators in the rest of the circuit cancel out, this can be seen from Ref.~\cite[Fig. 1]{Gilyen2019}.
 The $cR_y$ operator requires that we project into the subspace $\left\{ \ket{0}, \ket{0^\perp} \right\}$, and apply the controlled $R_y$ gate on this subspace.
 The cost of projecting into the subspace has been discussed above, it is the cost of $Z_\Pi$, except now we know that $\Pi = \ket{0}\bra{0}$, so the projection cost is $\mathcal{O}(n)$ Toffolis, and a controlled rotation is twice the T gate cost of an uncontrolled rotation.